mozilla/messaging-system-inflight-assets/README.md

 $ brew install python3
 $ pip3 install pyyaml
 $ pip3 install yamllint

+# this is for schema validation
+$ pip3 install jsonschema
 ```

 Note: make sure you commit all the changes (YAML&JSON) to the repo.